Transitioning Rapidly to Teaching Online

 So I changed the three sessions into two.
 In the first session, I briefly explained the processes of transcription and translation, then played two short BioInteractive animations: DNA Transcription (Basic Detail) and Translation (Basic Detail).
 After that, we started the “Molecular Genetics of Color Mutations in Rock Pocket Mice” activity, which we completed in the following session.

-I also switched the sickle cell anemia activity I used to one with a fillable PDF, which I shared through Google Classroom.
-I used the function “Breakout Rooms” in Zoom to split my class into small virtual teams.
+I also switched the "Modeling Food Webs in Darién, Panama" activity I previously used to the fillable PDF, which I shared through Canvas (our learning management system).
+I used the breakout rooms function in Zoom to split my class into small virtual teams.
 I asked one student per team to share their screen so that everyone in their group could see their progress in the fillable PDF.
-After each group finished filling in their PDF, I closed the breakout rooms in Zoom and had the class share answers by sharing their screens, with one student presenting at a time.
+This took approximately 60 minutes, split over two class periods.
+After each group completed their PDF, I closed the breakout rooms in Zoom and had the class share answers by sharing their screens, with one student presenting at a time.

 Because a close follow-up is essential, I created a WhatsApp chat — you can also use Remind, which is a free app, as an alternative — with every group to give them a more personal and immediate response instead of using email, which usually requires more time.